 Osun State

-Osun state is located in the inland of South Western region in Nigeria.
-It is bordered in the north by Kwara State, in the east by Ekiti State and half way by Ondo State, in the South by Ogun State, and in the west by Oyo State.
-Osun state covers a land mass of 9,251 km².
+Osun state is located in the inland of the South-Western region in Nigeria.
+It is bordered in the north by Kwara State, in the east by Ekiti State and halfway by Ondo State, in the South by Ogun State, and in the west by Oyo State.
+Osun state covers a landmass of 9,251 km².

 Rivers State

-The last state in this list of top 10 smallest states in Nigeria in terms of land mass is Rivers State.
-Rivers state is located in the South South region of Nigeria and it occupies a land mass of 11,077 km².
+The last state in this list of the top 10 smallest states in Nigeria in terms of the landmass is Rivers State.
+Rivers state is located in the South-South region of Nigeria and it occupies a landmass of 11,077 km².

 Also read: 2018 Nigeria Professional Football League (NPFL)Teams, Coaches, and Home Ground